France in October and November: Discovering The Beauty Of Fall In France

 Loire Valley

-With the crisp air, surrounded by the white wine vines and fewer people fall is a great time to Explore the Loire Vally.
+With the crisp air, surrounded by the white wine vines and fewer people, it is a great time to explore the Loire Vally.
 The Fall foliage is only made more beautiful by the near-constant backdrop of Chateaux and medieval gardens.

 With around 300 castles within the region, there is no shortage of beauty.